CloudSlang/CloudSlang.github.io/app/markdowns/slang.md

 2. Using the Command Prompt, navigate to the project root directory.
 3. Build the project by running `mvn clean install`.
 4. After the build finishes, navigate to the `score-language\score-lang-cli\target\slang\bin` folder.
-5. Start the CLI by running `slang.bat`.
+5. Run the executable:
+  - For Windows : `slang.bat`.
+  - For Linux : `bash slang`.

 ###Use the CLI